Types of interviews

 How do I get started?

-Find the link to Shortlist.me in the ‘Resources’ section on your MyCareer dashboard.
+Find the link to Shortlist.me in the ‘Resources’ section on your MyCareer dashboard or click on the link below.
+You will need to register with your tcd.ie email.

 Practice interviews with the Careers Service